Let users personalize visuals in a report

 Not only does this feature allow for new exploration capabilities.
 It also includes ways for users to capture and share their changes:

-- Reset all their changes for a report
+- Reset all their changes for a report.
+Selecting Reset to default removes all personalizations.

 Use Perspectives for a more focused view